-Locate the water heater near an adequate drain and in an area where water leakage from the heater or connections will not result in damage to the area or the lower floors of the structure.
+- Locate the water heater near an adequate drain and in an area where water leakage from the heater or connections will not result in damage to the area or the lower floors of the structure. - Install the water heater in a drain pan.